JCSDA/jedi-docs/docs/inside/developer_tools/cmake.rst

 Using CMake and CTest
 ^^^^^^^^^^^^^^^^^^^^^

-At the heart of CMake are the CMakeLists.txt files.
+At the heart of CMake are the :code:`CMakeLists.txt` files.
 These files are where the specification takes place for all manufacturing processes.
 This specification may include items such as where the source code lives, dependencies for that source code, what libraries to link in, configuration of tests and the selection